 Sokolski Monastery

-A beautiful complex located near the town of Gabrovo on the northern slopes of the Balkan Mountains.
-It is possible to reach the monastery by public bus or driving.
+This beautiful complex is located near the town of Gabrovo on the northern slopes of the Balkan Mountains.
+The monastery can be reached by public bus or car.

-Dedicated to the Assumption of the Virgin Mary, Sokolski Monastery is 220 km from Sofia.
-It lies in a tranquil area, surrounded by high peaks and lush forests.
+Sokolski Monastery, dedicated to the Assumption of the Virgin Mary, is 220 km from Sofia.
+It is located in a tranquil area surrounded by high peaks and lush forests.

-It was founded back in1833 and has a rich history, being also an important refuge for revolutionaries against Ottoman rule.
-Later on, during the Russian-Turkish War of Liberation, it functioned as a military hospital.
-Today, it is possible to visit the small collection on the premises that exhibit relics from the period.
+It was founded in 1833 and has a rich history.
+It was also an important refuge for revolutionaries against Ottoman rule.
+Later, during the Russian-Turkish War of Liberation, it functioned as a military hospital.
+Today, it is possible to visit the small collection on the premises that exhibits relics from the period.

-Inside the complex, a beautiful courtyard is adorned with flowers and a delicate fountain with intricate architecture where pilgrims stop and drink the refreshing water gorging from eight different spouts.
+Inside the complex, a beautiful courtyard is adorned with flowers, and pilgrims stop at a delicate fountain with intricate architecture to drink the refreshing water, gorging from eight different spouts.

-It is possible to admire beautiful and simple frescoes inside the different buildings, with bright shades that are not common in the traditional Byzantine school of painting.
+Inside the different buildings, beautiful and simple frescoes in bright shades that are not common in the traditional Byzantine school of painting can be admired.

 Where To Stay In The Area

-The monastery offers accommodation either in rooms with private or shared bathrooms.
-Alternatively, you can check the convenient Guest House Mikaela premises, which features a shared lounge, garden, barbecue facilities, and a terrace in Gabrovo.
+The monastery offers rooms with private or shared bathrooms.
+Alternatively, you can check out the convenient Guest House Mikaela premises, which features a shared lounge, garden, barbecue facilities, and a terrace in Gabrovo.
 More information is here.

 Also known as the Monastery of the Transfiguration, this complex is located in the Veliko Tarnovo area, the older Bulgarian capital.

-Considered the fourth largest monastery in Bulgaria, it is also one of the oldest religious buildings in the country.
+Considered Bulgaria’s fourth-largest monastery, it is also one of the country’s oldest religious buildings.
 It stands at the foot of a cliff with sweeping views of the surrounding region.

 The monastery was founded in the eleventh century as a branch of a secondary monastery but became independent later in time.
 The building stands around a rectangular paved court with old, picturesque pergolas.
 In the complex, there is also a belfry with a clock.